symbol/symbol-docs/source/guides/account.rst

 Let’s get into some code
 =========================

-After obtaining all outgoing :doc:`transactions <../concepts/transaction>` from an account, apply a filter to distinguish target recipient.
+After obtaining all outgoing :doc:`transactions <../concepts/transaction>` from an account, apply the following operators to identify the target recipient.

 .. example-code::